Specific Learning Disabilities - Topic Categories

 - Tech Tools for Students with Learning Disabilities: Infusion into Inclusive Classrooms - The potential for assistive technology in general education classrooms for students with disabilities is great.
 Its benefits include enhancing academic achievement in written expression, reading, mathematics, and spelling; improving organization; and fostering social acceptance.

 - Audio tapes from Audio-Digest - Clinical lectures, presented by experts at the nation's preeminent teaching institutions, that will help you provide better care for patients.

 - Large selection of audio tapes - From the ADD Clinic

-- Recording for the Blind & Dyslexic - Recording for the Blind and Dyslexic is a national nonprofit organization that provides recorded and computerized textbooks at all academic levels to people who cannot effectively read standard print because of a visual impairment, learning disability, or physical disability.
+- Recording for the Blind & Dyslexic - Learning Ally is a national nonprofit organization that provides recorded and computerized textbooks at all academic levels to people who cannot effectively read standard print because of a visual impairment, learning disability, or physical disability.

 - Transition videos - By now, most well-developed library video collections offer materials on learning disabilities and attention deficit disorders in children and grown-ups, but how many items do we have for college-age young adults?
 In this engaging tape, eight college students with specific learning disabilities and/or ADD discuss their transitions from high school to postsecondary learning environments.

 - Cigarette smoking during pregnancy and LD - Although the percentage of smoking in the general population is declining, the rate of this is slowest among women of childbearing age.
 The recent National Household Survey on Drug Abuse reported that among women of reproductive age, approximately one-third smoke cigarettes on a regular basis.